Perez Lopez and the SF way of investigation

 In its report, the Grand Jury concludes that not only did investigations of fatal police shootings take too long, but also that the citizens of San Francisco are not provided enough information to feel certain that the OIS investigation process works properly and that the results of such investigations are fair and just.
 And, once again, Gascón has made it clear that the public will not have access to the full report.

-Each OIS investigation involves the following agencies and units: SFPD Homicide Detail, SFPD Internal Affairs Division, the Medical Examiner, the Office of Civilian Complaints, and the District Attorney.
+Each OIS investigation involves the following agencies and units: SFPD Homicide Detail, SFPD Internal Affairs Division, the Medical Examiner, the Office of Citizen Complaints (now the Department of Police Accountability), and the District Attorney.

 Each OIS investigation is basically two-pronged: a criminal investigation to establish whether any laws have been broken, and secondly an administrative investigation to determine if the actions taken by the officers comport with SFPD policy.

 The SFPD General Orders are the policy foundation of the Department, often referred to as the “Bible” of the SFPD.
 Following General Order 8.11 (remember?)
-OIS investigations should be concluded in about seven months.
+OIS investigations should be concluded in less than six months.

 That never happens.